sudhanshura-i/Newzy-mobile-Application/README.md

 #To run the application -:

 Step1 - Download or Fork the repository.

 Step2 - Dowbload all the plugins.

-Step3 - Run these commands in your Terminal
+Step3 - Run these commands in your Terminal.

 - 1)flutter pub get
 - 2)flutter pub upgrade
 - 3)flutter run main.dart